 Q. I was wondering if you could tell me a bit about the origin of your ‘scavenger hunt’ project?

-It was a culmination of a few ideas: 4 years ago I was looking for more ways to connect with other locals who love the neighborhood as much as I do (and naturally would love my art too!).
+A: It was a culmination of a few ideas: 4 years ago I was looking for more ways to connect with other locals who love the neighborhood as much as I do (and naturally would love my art too!).
 I also had always been thinking of ways to do my own version of street art somehow, but in my own medium and style and I finally remembered these Art Supply Stores, point of purchase, novelty, traditional (gessoed and stretched on wood frame), fine art canvases!
 I know that’s confusing, but they are unusual so that’s the best description I can give of them other than their size, which is 2”x1.5”.
 I’ve only ever seen them as gag gifts or toys to toddlers or students silly enough to aspire to be artists, and never used for “real” art.
-So the size and lack of seriousness was perfect!
+So the size and lack of seriousness were perfect!
 Finally, announcing or asking to “connect” or “meetup” is alright, but definitely not as fun as creating connections.
-So it had to be fun, something people wanted to do because they loved it, instead of an announcement, call to action or request to connect.
+So it had to be fun, something people wanted to do because they loved it, instead of an announcement, call to action, or request to connect.

 Q. What was the best piece of advice you were given starting out?

-Not sure if it counts as advice, but the most helpful, significant memory I have, when I think about how I made it this long, making art, was when an uncle-like, family friend saw some of my drawings when I must have been no more than 11, and he said “Wow Steve!!
+A; Not sure if it counts as advice, but the most helpful, significant memory I have, when I think about how I made it this long, making art, was when an uncle-like, family friend saw some of my drawings when I must have been no more than 11, and he said “Wow Steve!!
 These are amazing!
 You are a great artist!
 Can I buy one?
 Thanks, but I can’t just take it, it’s valuable, here!” and despite my protests, he paid me.
 I don’t remember how much, and it doesn’t matter.
 I remember because I believed him.
 Advice is what to do, this was better, he showed me art had value.
 Things I made, were valuable!

-I’m into it.
+A: I’m into it.
 If anyone is serious about trying to make a living as an artist, they ought to do themselves the favor of trying anything and everything they can and that is available.
 Twenty years ago, I’d hate to imagine myself, or anyone, telling any artist NOT to use social media.